mfx-inria/curvislicer/README.md

 ### Printing

 The produced gcode is standard Marlin style for 1.75 mm filament and 0.4 mm nozzle.
 In our experience it works best on delta-style printers, as the Z axis is comparably efficient to the X,Y axes.
+On other types of printers some adaptation of flow is required ; our tool **uncurve** has some command line parameters for this purpose, but these are mostly experimental.

-# Caution, this software can generate inappropriate trajectories for your printer that can damage it.
+# Caution, this software can generate inappropriate trajectories resulting in collisions between the printer carriage and the print.
+This could damage your printer.

+*We are expecting a certain clearance around the nozzle, so make sure there is space around -- basically a 45 degree cone going up from the nozzle tip on at least 5 centimeters, but larger parts may require more clearance.*

 ### License